 TCI Business Capital can approve you for an accounts-receivable factoring line in as little as 15 minutes.
 Unlike business loans and lines of credit, the process is quick and easy.

-Accounts-receivable factoring looks at the credit worthiness of your customers rather than your credit.
+Accounts-receivable factoring considers the creditworthiness of your customers for approval, rather than your credit.
 Start-up companies with limited credit histories or less-than-perfect credit have difficulties getting capital from a bank.
-Accounts-receivable factoring can provide start-ups with the capital they need to not only run day to day, but the ability to grow as the company grows.
+Accounts-receivable factoring can provide start-ups with the capital they need to not only run day to day, but also the ability to grow.

 Unlike business loans and business lines of credit, accounts-receivable factoring doesn’t create debt on your balance sheet.